camptocamp/docker-odoo-project/README.md

 See also the [Changelog](HISTORY.rst).

+## ⚠️ Reporting now use kwkhtmltopdf instead of wkhtmltopdf

+To limit the amount of memory required on each containers to print report

+We have switch to kwkhtmltopdf project : https://github.com/acsone/kwkhtmltopdf

+the kwkhtmltopdf client is included in the base image, you must set the env variable :

+KWKHTMLTOPDF_SERVER_URL=<url of your KWKHTMLTOPDF server>:<port>

+and you also need to specify report url to let kwkhtmltopdf server to retrive images/header etc... from odoo:

+ODOO_REPORT_URL=<url of you odoo:8069>

 ## ⚠️ Images moved to ghcr.io

 Due to pull limitation on docker.io the images are now pushed exclusively on ghcr.io.